-Emergency homeless shelters are allowed by-right in the Public Facilities (PF)M1 Zone., and also in the Public Facilities (PF) \neq Zone on sites within urban service areas. -Large emergency shelters are limited to a maximum of fifty individuals except during extreme weather or natural disaster events.
-Small-scale homeless shelters are allowed by-right in C3 and LC zones and serve up to ten individuals (Zoning Code §-§26-88-127).
+Emergency homeless shelters are allowed by-right in the M1 Zone and in the Public Facilities (PF) Zone on sites within urban service areas.
+Large emergency shelters are limited to a maximum of fifty individuals except during extreme weather or natural disaster events.
+Small-scale homeless shelters are allowed by-right in C3 and LC zones and serve up to ten individuals (Zoning Code § 26-88-127).
 Neither type of emergency shelter requires additional discretionary review in these zones.